bhaddow/hume-data/README.md

 ## References

-The main reference for HUME is our EMNLP paper
+The main reference for HUME is our EMNLP paper, which describes the round_1 annotation.

 ```
 @inproceedings{birch2016emnlp,